 9 Popular Japanese Drinks

 Japan is most commonly known for its culinary industry, a fantastic restaurant scene home to the largest number of Michelin-starred restaurants per capita, as well as the pride and care each chef puts into their work.
-Worldwide, people have become obsessed with the finest Japanese foods, from sushi to ramen, which have since become some of the most popular dishes across the globe.

 However, it’s not only its food that is revered; the Japanese drinking culture is also fascinating.
 From a mix of eloquently made matcha to convenience store coffees, Japan has anything and everything you could ever want to drink.